|

 creamy bubbles.
 While not real ale (see next), this process does

-mimic the serving of beer through "swan necks" or "sparklers" and is
+mimic the serving of beer through "swan necks" or "sparklers"

 the subject of much debate.